Che-Peter/SmItch/README.md

   For a lasting real‑world project, PCBs must be printed using proper industrial methods with stronger copper thickness.

 - **System Size and Integration**: The initial units were relatively large.
-  To install in two homes, we had to rewire and bring everything to the distribution box.
+  To install in a home, we had to rewire and bring everything to the distribution box.
-  This highlighted the importance of making the unit smaller and more modular for easier integration.
+  This highlighted the importance of making the unit smaller and more modular for easier integration then wirelessly interconnect them.

 - **Power Reliability**: Using Hi‑Link modules provided stable supply, and the inbuilt battery allowed the system to survive short outages or blinks.
   This combination proved essential for reliable operation in real environments.